-NTSE Tamil Nadu 2020 - DGE, Tamil Nadu has released the online Tamil Nadu NTSE application forms online on the official website, dge.tn.gov.in.
-Students currently studying in Class 10 can apply for NTSE Tamil Nadu Stage 1 till September 7, 2019.
-The application process is held through schools and eligible students should submit the completely filled application forms to Headmaster / Head of Institution.
+NTSE Tamil Nadu 2020 - DGE, Tamil Nadu has released the Tamil Nadu NTSE answer key 2020 on the official website, dge.tn.gov.in.
+NTSE Tamil Nadu 2020 admit cards were made available through respective schools.
+Students studying in Class 10 could apply for NTSE Tamil Nadu Stage 1 till September 7, 2019.
+The application process was held through schools and eligible students should submit the completely filled application forms to Headmaster / Head of Institution.
 Along with the forms, students should pay a fee of Rs.50/- in cash.
-NTSE stage 1 exam will be held in offline mode.Directorate of Government Examinations will conduct the state level Tamil Nadu NTSE exam on November 3, 2019.
-NTSE Tamil Nadu 2020 admit cards will able be made available through respective schools.
-Around 470 students from Tamil Nadu will appear for NTSE 2020 stage 2 exam on May 10, 2020.
+NTSE stage 1 exam was held in offline mode on November 3, 2019.
+Around 470 students from Tamil Nadu NTSE 2020 will be selected in result who will appear for NTSE 2020 stage 2 exam on May 10, 2020.
 Finally selected students will avail scholarships.
 Keep reading to know more about Application form, syllabus & exam pattern, Result & cutoff and stage 2 exam etc.

 Check NTSE 2020 important dates in the table below to know about all dates and events related to stage 1 Tamil Nadu NTSE exam.
 Thus they can make a time table to prepare well.

 Know you Admission Chances for NIT and Other B.Tech College based in JEE Main Score

 Third week of October 2019